 You can either purchase one directly through your online store builder, or you can go through a third party such as GoDaddy or Namecheap.

-Going through your website builder is quicker in the short run.
-But thinking more long-term, going through a third party gives you more flexibility, for example, if you decide to change website builder.
+Going through your online store builder is quicker in the short run.
+But thinking more long-term, going through a third party gives you more flexibility, for example, if you decide to change builder.

 If you’re still unsure about which option you want to pursue, we have a page dedicated to domain names that’ll help you with your decision.